AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ### Testing

 Each `Payload.to_h` method can be tested separately which is easier to understand.
-The tests will document how each hash is supposed to look like based on contexts.
+The tests will document how each hash is supposed to look based on contexts.

 ~~~ruby
 require 'rails_helper'